AckerlyXu/heima/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups.md

 <br/>

-> [AZURE.NOTE]
+> [!NOTE]
 > The previous configuration suggests STANDARD tier virtual machines, because BASIC tier machines do not support load-balanced endpoints required to later create an Availability Group listeners.
 Also, the machine sizes suggested here are meant for testing Availability Groups in Azure VMs.
-For the best performance on production workloads, see the recommendations for SQL Server machine sizes and configuration in [Performance best practices for SQL Server in Azure Virtual Machines](/documentation/articles/virtual-machines-windows-sql-performance/).
+For the best performance on production workloads, see the recommendations for SQL Server machine sizes and configuration in [Performance best practices for SQL Server in Azure Virtual Machines](../sql/virtual-machines-windows-sql-performance.md).
 >
 >

 Once the three VMs are fully provisioned, you need to join them to the **corp.contoso.com** domain and grant CORP\Install administrative rights to the machines.
 To do this, use the following steps for each of the three VMs.

 1. First, change the preferred DNS server address.
 Start by downloading each VM's remote desktop (RDP) file to your local directory by selecting the VM in the list and clicking the **Connect** button.
 To select a VM, click anywhere but the first cell in the row, as shown below.

     ![Download the RDP File](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC664953.jpg)
 2. Launch the RDP file you downloaded and log into the VM using your configured administrator account (**BUILTIN\AzureAdmin**) and password (**Contoso!000**).
 3. Once you are logged in, you should see the **Server Manager** dashboard.
 Click **Local Server** in the left pane.
 4. Select the **IPv4 address assigned by DHCP, IPv6 enabled** link.
 5. In the **Network Connections** window, select the network icon.

     ![Change the VM Preferred DNS Server](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC784629.png)
 6. On the command bar, click **Change the settings of this connection** (depending on the size of your window, you might have to click the double right arrow to see this command).
 7. Select **Internet Protocol Version 4 (TCP/IPv4)** and click Properties.
 8. Select Use the following DNS server addresses and specify **10.10.2.4** in **Preferred DNS server**.
 9. The address **10.10.2.4** is the address assigned to a VM in the 10.10.2.0/24 subnet in an Azure virtual network, and that VM is **ContosoDC**.
 To verify **ContosoDC**'s IP address, use the **nslookup contosodc** in the command prompt, as shown below.

     ![Use NSLOOKUP to find IP address for DC](./media/virtual-machines-windows-classic-portal-sql-alwayson-availability-groups/IC664954.jpg)
 10. Click O**K** and then **Close** to commit the changes.
 You are now able to join the VM to **corp.contoso.com**.
 11. Back in the **Local Server** window, click the **WORKGROUP** link.